-Verse 46 clearly has more to say than most Bible translations indicate.
+Verse 46 has actually more to say than most Bible translations indicate.

 The Greek word “aionios” which is mistakenly translated as “eternal” comes from the word “aion” (the Hebrew equivalent is “olam”) which means “age”, “epoch” or “era”.
 The word “aion” occurs quite often in the Bible and can mean very different lengths of time.
 The length of the period depends on the context in which the word is used.
-Here are some examples that make it clear that “aionios/olam” does not mean “eternal”, but describes a period of time of varying length and by no means always means “lasting forever”.
+Here are some examples that make it clear that not every “aion/olam” is eternal, but describes a period of time of varying length.

 Did God dwell eternally (olam) in the temple of Solomon?
 No, of course only until the temple was destroyed.
 (2 Chr.7:16; 1 Kings 8:13; 9:3)

 Are animal sacrifices really to be offered to God eternally (olam)?
 No, of course, only until Jesus’ final sacrificial death (2 Chr.2:4; Heb.7:11-10,18).